 The kernel and user applications are built using a GNU GCC toolchain, either a prebuilt toolchain distributed by us or a custom built toolchain.
-Buildroot can be used to build a custom uClibc-ng toolchain, for embedded targets that need a small footprint C library or for some other reason need uClibc-ng.
+Buildroot can also be used to build custom toolchains in different configurations.

 2.4.
 MKLINUXIMG LEON Linux RAM Loader